thaiscarolyne/Log4JSplunkKibana/README.md

 * Access the jibana container by the web using this URL: http://localhost:5601/

-* In the right menu choose Kibana > Overview
+* In the right menu choose Kibana > Discover

 * Now just execute the application to send a log